-There will, tentatively, be three 90-minute major exams tentative scheduled during the weeks of March 23, April 27, and June 1, and a comprehensive final examination at the end of the semester.
+There will, tentatively, be three 90-minute major exams tentative scheduled during March, April 22, and May 27, and a comprehensive final examination at the end of the semester.
 Each major exam will be cumulative with more emphasis on the material since the previous test.